tategotoazarasi/Bannerlord.DynamicTroop/README.md

 - Higher-tier soldiers are prioritized, with weapons sorted by tier, then price.
 For infantry, weapon attributes like bonus against shields, dismounting, knockdown, or bracing count as +1 tier.
 - Surplus arrows, shields, throwing weapons, and two-handed/polearms are allocated based on existing equipment.
 - Mounted units, including archers, won't receive weapons unsuitable for use on horseback.

+## Functionality for AI Parties

+- AI parties led by heroes will have access to an armory mechanism.
+- Daily, AI parties receive random equipment that their soldiers would normally have.
+- Additionally, AI parties daily receive random equipment up to their clan's tier, favoring gear matching the leader's culture or neutral culture.
+- The quantity of equipment AI parties receive each day is influenced by the clan's tier, the number of their fiefs, and the prosperity of those fiefs.

 ## Additional Mechanics